Darkness Falls (2003 film): Plot

 In the middle of the 19th century, in the town of Darkness Falls, Maine, elderly widow Matilda Dixon was adored by the town's children.
 She would give them a gold coin whenever they lost a tooth, earning her the nickname Tooth Fairy.
 One night, a fire broke out in her house and left her face disfigured and severely sensitive to light.
 She wore a white porcelain mask and would only leave her house at night.
 However, the town's adults were suspicious of Matilda, believing her to be a witch.
 When two children went missing, the town quickly turned on Matilda.
 They tore off her mask, exposed her face to light and hanged her.
 Before her death, Matilda placed a curse on the town and swore revenge.
 "What I gave before in kindness, I will take forever in revenge".
 When the two missing children returned home unharmed, the town realized their mistake and quickly buried Matilda's body, keeping their deed a secret.
 Over the next 150 years, the story of Matilda became the legend of the Tooth Fairy.
 Her spirit visits children on the night they lose their last baby tooth.
 If anyone lays eyes upon her, they will face her curse and be killed.

 In 1990, Kyle Walsh loses his last baby tooth.
 That night, he wakes after a horrific nightmare and senses Matilda's presence, discovering that the story is true.
-Knowing she cannot bear the light, he shines a flashlight into her face and flees, hiding in the brightly lit bathroom.
-His mother tries to reassure him that there is nobody else in the house but is killed after seeing Matilda in Kyle's room.
+Knowing that she cannot bear the light, he shines a flashlight into her face and flees, hiding in the brightly lit bathroom.
+His mother tries to reassure him that there is nobody else in the house, but is killed after seeing Matilda in Kyle's room.
 The next morning, police arrive and Kyle is removed to a psychiatric institution after mistaken speculations that he killed his mother.